Midnight (Elán song)

 "Midnight" is the first single taken from the album Street Child by Mexican alternative rock singer Elan.
 It was released in Mexico on June 13, 2003.
 Elan fans brought 3 national servers down in Mexico with email requests for this song.
 This single reached #1 in airplay in most Mexican territories and stayed on top for ten weeks without changing its position.
 The single also reached #28 in Australia.
-There are 2 edits of the music video, one with black and white handycam footage interpoled of her, and the other one without those scenes added.
+There are 2 edits of the music video, one with black and white handycam footage of her interposed, and the other one without those scenes added.